-2 In a few instances, there is no state authority in statute, but it can be found in state regulation.
+1 In a few instances, there is no state authority in statute, but it can be found in state regulation.

-3 Many state laws refer to the drug in terms other than "naloxone" or "naloxone hydrochloride."
-Such terms include, "opioid antagonist," "opioid antagonist," "opioid antidote," "opioid overdose drug," "opioid overdose medication," and "overdose intervention drug."
+2 Many state laws refer to the drug in terms other than "naloxone" or "naloxone hydrochloride."
+Such terms include, "opioid antagonist," "opiate antagonist," "opioid antidote," "opioid overdose drug," "opioid overdose medication," and "overdose intervention drug."